Image Restoration by Iterative Denoising and Backward Projections: Abstract

 \section{Abstract}

-Inverse problems appear in many applications such as image deblurring and inpainting.
+Inverse problems appear in many applications, such as image deblurring and inpainting.
 The common approach to address them is to design a specific algorithm for each problem.
 The Plug-and-Play (P\&P) framework, which has been recently introduced, allows solving general inverse problems by leveraging the impressive capabilities of existing denoising algorithms.
 While this fresh strategy has found many applications, a burdensome parameter tuning is often required in order to obtain high-quality results.
-In this work, we propose an alternative method for solving inverse problems using denoising algorithms, which requires less parameter tuning.
-We provide a theoretical analysis of the method, and empirically demonstrate that it is competitive with task-specific techniques and the P\&P approach for image inpainting and deblurring.
+In this work, we propose an alternative method for solving inverse problems using off-the-shelf denoisers, which requires less parameter tuning.
+First, we transform a typical cost function, composed of fidelity and prior terms, into a closely related, novel optimization problem.
+Then, we propose an efficient minimization scheme with a plug-and-play property, i.e., the prior term is handled solely by a denoising operation.
+Finally, we present an automatic tuning mechanism to set the method's parameters.
+We provide a theoretical analysis of the method, and empirically demonstrate its competitiveness with task-specific techniques and the P\&P approach for image inpainting and deblurring.